Everest Base Camp Helicopter Tour

 EBC Trek

-Lukla airport landing on the way to EBC Heli tour
+Lukla Airport landing on the way to the EBC Heli tour

 From Lukla, the helicopter heads deeper into the Khumbu region.
 Along the way, you will witness some of the most famous peaks, including Ama Dablam, Thamserku, Kantega, and Lhotse.
 Depending on your package, the helicopter will approach Everest Base Camp or land at Kala Patthar.